davidchuyaya/rollbaccine/development/README.md

 ```
 Replacing the IP address and username with your VM's.

 To use VSCode in the VM, click the blue >< box in VSCode's bottom left corner, select "Connect to Host", and select "localvm".
-Install the necessary extensions.
+Install the necessary extensions (C++, Github copilot).

 ### Setting up the VM